elegantapp/pwa-asset-generator/README.md

 ## Troubleshooting

-### "No usable sandbox!" error on Linux
-In case of getting "No usable sandbox!" error on Linux, you need to enable [system sandboxing](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox).

 ### How to make an image smaller or larger relative to the background?
 The default value for the padding surrounding the image is 10%.
 But it's just a css padding value that you can configure and override yourself with **-p --padding** option.